MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 exactly what the reactionaries want and what they represent.
 (38)

-When, during the question and answer session, an incredulous listener asked if it were "really necessary" to publish Chiang's works and VOA broadcasts, Mao gave a second reason for "Hundred Flowers," e.g. toughen your forces:
+When, during the question and answer session, an incredulous listener asked if it were "really necessary" to publish Jiang's works and VOA broadcasts, Mao gave a second reason for "Hundred Flowers," e.g. toughen your forces:

 The new generation, which did not fight face to face with imperialism and reactionaries, must know why we are calling on them to continue that fight.
 And another reason.
 We cannot breed flowers in a hothouse.
 Such flowers will be neither beautiful or healthy.
 We must strengthen and harden them if their fruits are to be lasting.
 (39)